 Memoir - memoir is non-fiction with a focus on the life of the writer (you).
 Memoir is written in first-person.
 To read a blog which explains the difference between memoir, autobiography and biography, click here.
 If you want to write a memoir, here are some links which might help: this Guardian article; this how-to guide; and this blog with six useful tips.

 3 Lay down your finished MS for a minimum of three months.
 You can always start plotting something new during this time.
 You've now reached the point where you need to distance yourself from your work.
 Read what other writers say about the editing process here.

 4 Don’t plan a series, or even a trilogy.
 Over the years it takes you to write several novels, fashions in fiction will change, and your aspirations will evolve.
 Writing a series will entrap you within one story-world and will consign you to make the same mistakes over and again, under the mistaken belief that a publishing house will sign you for several novels.
 This isn’t the way it works.
 Read why it isn't a good idea to start with a series, here.

-5 Make your debut novel simple.
-Have few characters, a great motivation for their journey, and a secure conclusion which doesn’t involve killing off a narrator who the reader has grown to love.
+5 Make your debut novel simple in terms of concept.
+Have few characters, a great motivation for the main character's journey, and a secure conclusion which doesn’t involve killing off a narrator who the reader has grown to love.
 Read tips from a debut author here.

 6 Understand genre.
-I’ve blogged here why genre is important to an unfolding story, because conflicting elements may pull against each other if you don’t understand how genre works.
+I’ve blogged here why genre is important to an unfolding story, because conflicting elements may pull against each other if a writer isn't confident with how genre works.
 I extended the genre blog here, to look more deeply into its mechanics.

 Finally, good luck – you’re about to join a busy community of aspiring writers who are all trying to achieve the same.
 Reach out if you need help.
 Find out more here.
 If you're a non-fiction specialist, then this link will connect you with writing groups which have forums for non-fiction genres.